Reidaa/flr/README.md

 ## 💥 Disclaimer

-All investment strategies and investments involve risk of loss.
+All investment strategies and investments involve risk of loss. <br>
-**Nothing contained in this program, scripts, code or repositoy should be construed as investment advice.**
+**Nothing contained in this program, scripts, code or repositoy should be construed as investment advice.** <br>
-Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
+Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit. <br>
 By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.